 2. Eye up the eggs in Fortnum & Mason

 Get a glimpse of the tempting selection of Easter eggs at Fortnum & Mason’s chocolate department.
-Discover a wide range of seasonal delicacies or surprise your loved ones with an exquisite Easter hamper from this prestigious, royal-approved grocer.
+Discover a range of seasonal delicacies or surprise your loved ones with an exquisite Easter hamper from this prestigious, royal-approved grocer.

-3. Try your hand at pasta making
+3. Try your hand at pasta-making

 4. Watch the Passion of Jesus in Trafalgar Square

-For those who appreciate the more conventional aspect of the Easter celebrations or enjoy a captivating performance, make sure to witness the Wintershall players’ rendition of the Passion of Jesus.
+Those who appreciate the more conventional aspect of the Easter celebrations or enjoy a captivating performance, witness the Wintershall players’ rendition of the Passion of Jesus.
 The production takes place in Trafalgar Square, and trust us when we say that it fills up quickly – the crowds are always enormous.
-However, the organizers have thoughtfully installed a couple of screens to ensure that those at the back can also witness the gripping retelling of Christ’s final days.

 5. Visit the Transport Museum